Thijs Dallinga: Excelsior

 In May 2021, Dallinga signed for Excelsior on a free transfer, penning a contract for two seasons.
 He immediately became a starter in manager Marinus Dijkhuizen's team.
 On 6 August 2021, He made his debut in the 1–0 home loss to TOP Oss.
 On 13 August, he scored his first goal for Excelsior in a 2–1 away win over Roda JC Kerkrade.
 Three weeks later, on 3 September, Dallinga impressed by scoring four goals in the 5–0 away win over FC Den Bosch.
 On 25 September, he scored a brace against Jong PSV in a 3–0 win, bringing his tally to nine goals in eight league games.
 In the first 19 games for the club, he scored 24 goals and was on pace to break the goal record in the Eerste Divisie.

 Dallinga would also prove decisive in the playoffs for promotion after Excelsior qualified by finishing sixth in the league table.
 He scored four goals in their six matches en route to Eredivisie promotion, including a crucial 3–3 equaliser in injury time of the final playoff tie against ADO Den Haag on 29 May 2022.
 This happened after having missed a penalty kick earlier in the game.
 With 36 goals from Dallinga that season, Excelsior achieved promotion after a penalty shoot-out.

+While living in Kralingen, Rotterdam Dallinga made friends with several Irish students and credits them for his support of Irish side, Shelbourne.

 Toulouse

 On 1 July 2022, Dallinga signed with Toulouse in France.
 He made his competitive debut on the opening day of the 2022–23 Ligue 1, immediately scoring his first goal for the club after being assisted by compatriot Branco van den Boomen in a 1–1 home draw against Nice.

+On 29 April 2023, Dallinga won the Coupe de France with Toulouse.
+Dallinga was the top scorer of the 2022–23 edition of the competition with six goals, including two goals he scored in the final against Nantes.
+Dallinga was praised for his brace as the Coupe de France was Toulouse's first major trophy since its establishment in 1970.
+Later that year, on 21 September, he scored his first goal in European competitions in a 1–1 away draw against Union Saint-Gilloise in the Europa League.

+Bologna

+On 23 July 2024, Dallinga joined Italian side Bologna, for a reported transfer fee of €18 million including bonuses.
+On 21 January 2025, he scored his first Champions League goal in a 2–1 victory over Borussia Dortmund.